Meadowsys/wiwi/README.md

 # wiwi

 A lil lib containing misc utilities, and Stuff™.
 Contains some useful things, contains some silly things.
+Contains many things!

-All exposed features are gated behind feature flags, none of which are enabled by default.
+Everything wiwi can do is gated behind feature flags, none of which are enabled by default.

 ## Features